CRA Technology Explored

 Article Credit to Adapt Automotive.

-Do you think the proposed LiDAR technology is the answer for autonomous vehicles?
-Do you think autonomous vehicles will be the answer to eradicate vehicle accidents?
+What’s your view on the impact autonomous vehicles might impact traffic fines and who will be held responsible to pay these traffic fines?
 Let us know in the comments below.
 Also, if you found our content informative, do like it and share it with your friends.